Do I need garage door insulation?

 - The 3 layer door will have 2 layers of steel with insulation sealed in between in a sandwich type of construction.
 This is the highest quality and will typically cost more money.

-There are 2 types of insulation: Polystyrene and Polyethylene
+There are 2 types of insulation: Polystyrene and Polyurethane

 Polyurethane is the higher quality insulation

 Polystyrene is similar to the material in a styrofoam cooler.
-Polyethylene fills the entire panel and makes the garage door panel feel really solid.
-Today’s manufacturer’s often use polyethylene in 2-layer construction and polystyrene in 3-layer construction.
+Polyurethane fills the entire panel and makes the garage door panel feel really solid.
+Today’s manufacturer’s often use Polyurethane in 2-layer construction and polystyrene in 3-layer construction.

 If there is no insulation and a only a single layer, the door will tend to rattle when it is operating and will be prone to denting and rusting.
 If the door is struck with an object it will produce a loud sound.
 A door with 3-layer construction will produce a much quieter sound when struck with an object.
 It will sound more like a dull thud.
 It is also quieter when in operation.
 Insulation makes the door resistant to denting and rusting.
 This is another reason insulation is desirable when the door is part of your home's facade.